ryw90/ryanywang/build_site/pages/projects.md

 ** School **

-* [Seller Strategies and Price Dynamics on Amazon Marketplace](https://www.dropbox.com/s/ajsty32u8y390ov/seller%20strategies%20and%20price%20dynamics.pdf): My undergraduate economics thesis. *2011-2012*
+* [Seller Strategies and Price Dynamics on Amazon Marketplace](https://www.dropbox.com/s/ajsty32u8y390ov/seller%20strategies%20and%20price%20dynamics.pdf): My undergraduate economics thesis.
+It characterizes distinct groups of Amazon Marketplace sellers along multiple dimensions of pricing strategy. *2011-2012*

-* [Sparse Coding and an Application to Topic Modeling](https://www.dropbox.com/s/d0jppn6nb1dcosm/sparse%20coding%20and%20topic%20models.pdf): My master's statistics thesis. *2011-2012*
+* [Sparse Coding and an Application to Topic Modeling](https://www.dropbox.com/s/d0jppn6nb1dcosm/sparse%20coding%20and%20topic%20models.pdf): My master's statistics thesis.
+It describes an implementation of sparse coding for topic modeling, as well as theoretical results for the procedure. *2011-2012*

+* [Various Solutions to the Problem of Points](https://www.dropbox.com/s/e7p5j15xqseqaow/paper.pdf): My term paper for Stephen Stigler's course on the history of statistics.
+This classical problem is arguably the starting point in the development of probability theory. *Spring 2012*

+* [Markov Chain Monte Carlo](https://www.dropbox.com/s/g9khwqjxdvhbvm4/Wang_REUPaper.pdf): A brief introduction to the theory and practice of Markov Chain Monte Carlo methods, written as part of the UChicago Math REU program. *Summer 2010*

 ** Ideas **